GXtechnic/Documentation/SOPs/GXTechnic Network Statement.md

 ## Needs and Impact

+## Needs

+Globex has several needs to meet when designing network architecture to scale:

-Connectivity - Globex requires a highly elastic solution to address to connectivity of global assets.
+* Elastic/Scalable - Globex requires a highly elastic solution to address its connectivity of global assets.
 Our company will continue to move at the speed of innovation, and as such, will need to rapidly expand our architecture to include our new partners which may consist of inclusion to the Globex Architecture or temporary access to the architecture.

- * Our chosen solution must also ensure all elements of our company are connected to each other.
+ * Availability - Our chosen solution must also ensure all elements of our company are connected to each other.

- * Security - The influence and presence the Globex exerts worldwide lends itself to becoming the subject of attacks by hacktivists and APTs not only to elicit profit via ransomeware attacks but also to invade our systems and persist to perform espionage and sabotage at opportune times.
+ * Security - The influence and presence that Globex exerts worldwide lends itself to becoming the subject of attacks by hacktivists and APTs not only to elicit profit via ransomeware attacks but also to invade our systems and persist to perform espionage and sabotage at opportune times.
+Security is paramount and consistent measures to Identify and Authenticate are needed to verify that personnel are who they represent themselves to be.

  * Flexibility - Our proposed system must also provide the maximum level of flexibility and independence so our Individual Business Units (IBUs) may operate in an environment of a high degree of autonomy.